blof/LINERLIB/readme.txt

 To generate the high and low instances TC rates and quantity of vessels are adjusted according to the fleet_data.csv and fleet_$INSTANCE$.csv according to the following rules:

 To generate a HIGH capacity case you need to:
-Multiply TC Rates by 0.8
+Multiply TC Rates by 0.8 and round to nearest thousand.
 Multiply Quantity by 1.2 and round to nearest integer.

 To generate a LOW capacity case you need to:
-Multiply TC Rates by 1.4
+Multiply TC Rates by 1.4 and round to nearest thousand.
 Multiply Quantity by 0.8 and round to nearest integer.

 for more information on each cost parameter and data creation and source please consult the technical report.